neoncrypto/linkedin/articles/cookie_django_dev_to_prod/cookie_django_dev_to_prod_part2.md

 ## 🛠 Step 2: Build the Docker Containers with Docker-Compose

 Start with the Cookiecutter-Django project initialized in Part 1 and build the containers locally.
-Ensure **Docker** and **Docker-Compose** are installed.
+Ensure Docker and Docker-Compose are installed.
 We will use the alias from above.
+Cookicutter-Django uses a multi-stage build to build the Docker containers.
+Long story short, they're good in this instance.
+Read more about Docker Multi-Stage Builds [here](https://docs.docker.com/build/building/multi-stage/).

 ```bash
 #!/usr/bin/env bash